moorepants/learn-multibody-dynamics/mass.rst

 We will introduce and use the concepts of particles and rigid bodies in this chapter.
 Both are abstractions of real translating and rotating objects.
-Particles are points, that have a location in Euclidean space, which have a volumetrically infinitesimal mass associated with them.
-Rigid bodies are made up of a reference frame, that have orientation, which have an associated continuous distribution of mass.
-Each point in the distribution of mass can translate.
+Particles are points that have a location in Euclidean space which have a volumetrically infinitesimal mass.
+Rigid bodies are reference frames that have orientation which have an associated continuous distribution of mass.
+The distribution of mass can be thought of as a infinite collection of points distributed in a finite volumetric boundary.
+All of the points distributed in the volume are fixed to one another and translate together.

 For example, an airplane can be modeled as a rigid body when one is concerned with both its translation and orientation.
 This could be useful when